Supply Chain Management Professional Designation

 Once accepted into the SCMP designation program, you can then apply for a Recognition of Prior Learning by completing the Self-Assessment form to determine how many exemptions you are submitting for equivalency.

+When your assessment is completed, you will receive a letter notifying you of your results.
 RPL applications are subject to review and approval by the SCC Advanced Standing Team.

 This is a non-refundable process.